DuxfordSBD/duxfordsbd.github.io/couch_to_soap_box_derby/couch_to_soap_box_derby.md

 ## The 2021 Couch to Soap Box Derby

-Whoever runs the derby route the greatest number of times will win our star prize; a pair of Aftershokz Air wireless bone conduction headphones.
 Entry to Couch to Soap Box Derby costs £10 per adult and £5 per child.
 All proceeds of “Couch to Soap Box Derby” will go to supporting Cancer Research UK and their valuable work.
+Whoever runs the derby route the greatest number of times will win a pair of Aftershokz Air headphones.
+Whoever runs the children's route the most will win a £15 Amazon voucher.

 Maybe you’ve always watched the derby and thought I could do that, but you have never quite got around to building your own soap box cart?
 Maybe you’ve never run more than 100 yards in your life?
 Maybe you want to get fit after lockdown?
 Or you did get fit and want to show off!
 Well here’s the excuse to put those trainers on, get out there and pound the mean pavements of Duxford.
 Why not challenge yourself and get sponsorship?
 Fancy dress is entirely optional, but who wouldn’t be cheered up to see Batman and Robin or a Minion running past their house on a random Tuesday evening (other evenings and times are available).